 The City Council adopted a six month-moratorium on the filing, acceptance, and approval of applications for Master Development Plans (MDPs) and Special Use Permits (SUPs) of Essential Public Facilities (EPFs).
-The moratorium, unless extended by the City Council, will expire on April 7, 2020.
+The moratorium, unless extended or repealed by the City Council, will expire on April 7, 2020.
+Proposed Ordinance No. 882 would address items identified in the moratorium including amending the MDP and SUP decision criteria and criteria for EPFs.
+This proposed Ordinance was discussed by Council on February 10th, and Council directed that it be brought back to Council for adoption.
+Tonight, Council is scheduled to adopt proposed Ordinance No. 882.